xoyteam/ansible-collections-xoyteam-duplicitybkp/README.md

-# Ansible Collection - xoyteam.docker_compose_apps
+# Ansible Collection - xoyteam.duplicitybkp

-Documentation for the collection.
+duplicity and a set of scripts for integrating various sources (postgres, mysql, docker)